zazemlil/HaskellSubsetTranslator/README.md

-# Haskell Subset Parser
+# Haskell Subset Translator

-C++ parser for a subset of Haskell language syntax with flex & bison.
+C++ translator for a subset of Haskell language syntax with flex & bison.

 ## Features